phalcon/documentation/docs/queue.md

 !!! info "NOTE"

     This component is under active development.
-The contracts and exception hierarchy described below are stable; the adapters, consumer runner and factories are delivered in later phases and are noted as such.
+The contracts, exception hierarchy, factories and the **Memory** and **Stream** adapters are available now; the Redis and Beanstalk adapters and the consumer runner are delivered in later phases and are noted as such.

 ## Overview